GRDI-GenARCC/tutorials-and-workshops/Conda/conda_get_started.md

 To search a package, you can search directly on [anaconda.org](https://anaconda.org/) and use the search bar to find your package.
 The Anaconda search tool doesn't always find what you're looking for if you don't have the exact name of the package.
 This is why **the best way to search for a package is to use your search engine**.
-Simply look up `conda <your package name>` in your search engine, and the first result should be the page of the package on [anaconda.org](https://anaconda.org/).
+Simply look up `conda <your package name>` in your search engine, and you should find the page of the package on [anaconda.org](https://anaconda.org/).

 Let's install the cowpy package in the environment you just created.